If you do not pay the penalty reminder notice on time, the agency will send your fine to Fines Victoria.

 If Fines Victoria does not cancel enforcement

-If you do nothing, Fines Victoria will act to enforce the fine.
+If you do nothing, or if Fines Victoria reject your application for enforcement review, Fines Victoria will act to enforce the fine.
 They may:

 - direct you to produce information (usually about your income and assets)